 Each module's journal is worth 10 points.
-See the linked rubric for more details about how to write a successful Journal Response.
+See the rubric below for more details about how to write a successful Journal Response.
 As you will see in the rubric, there are 5 criteria and 4 levels of achievement, and thus a half-point granularity to equal 10 points total for the journal.
-Rubric Citation: "Response Writing Rubric."
-Burlington County Institute of Technology, https://www.bcit.cc/cms/lib04/NJ03000372/Centricity/Domain/141/Response%20Writing%20Rubric.pdf.